GoogleCloudPlatform/chef-google-compute/README.md

   the backend, either NONE or PROXY_V1.
 The default is NONE.

 * `service` -
-  A reference to BackendService resource
+  Required.
+A reference to the BackendService resource.

 #### Label
 Set the `ttp_label` property when attempting to set primary key